chef-boneyard/cis-el7-l1-hardening/hardeningCookbooks/sa-hardening/README.md

 # sa-hardening

-This cookbook provides recipes for ensuring that a RHEL-7 system is compliant with the Lightweight CIS-L1 Chef Compliance profile
+This cookbook provides recipes for ensuring that a RHEL-7 system is compliant with the Lightweight CIS-L1 Chef Compliance profile.

+## Coding guidelines

+Use Chef resources wherever possible.
+The line cookbook is included for making line by line substitutions in config files.
+See the `enable_sudo_no_tty.rb` for a usage example.

 ## Testing the cookbook